natexlee/Planets-REST-API/README.md

 ## Prerequisites
 • Must have pip installed

-• Must be using an IDE that supports Python such as VS Code.
+• Must be using an IDE that supports Python such as VS Code

 ## How To Use: